proxyroot/proxyroot.github.io/_posts/2020-05-16-s3-versioning.markdown

 ```

 Hooray! :tada:

 This is exactly what we can do to persist the names of the versions in s3.
 No other persistence is required apart from what we already used here `S3`.

+### Alternative persistence layer

 You can also accomplish this in a few other ways.

 - [Github](https://github.com/) (It already has commit hash that you can use to get the file and save the file.
 You can also persist names in a gist or meta file in the same repo)
 - [Google Buckets](https://cloud.google.com/storage/docs/json_api/v1/buckets) (Well by the name of it copy.deepcopy("Amazon S3 Bucket") == "Google Buckets")